hasohax/vowel/README.md

 Vowel stands for a "Very Opinionated Writing Environment for Less".
-It is a primarily command line based applications that a writer needs to have a fun filled writing environment.
-Even on a very old machine.
+It is  primarily a command line based environment that a writer needs to have a fun filled writing experience -  Even on an old machine.
+There is optional `GUI` with `Wayland Sway`.
+I find it much better than `X org` based graphical interface that most Linux distros offer.
+The graphical interface is lot slower compared to newer machines and of course v/s command line interface.
+In addition, I find command line (cli) way less distracting than graphical interface.

  Some of the things that I have been doing on my Dell Inspiron 6000  with this environment are -

  - Fontconfig support with frame buffer terminal (fbterm)
  - Fuzzy search in bash and vim (fzf)